mathiasarmstrong/jsonresume-theme-catalyst/README.md

 The most important pieces of this environment are the two `app` and `gulp` folders as well as `index.ts`.
 If you've already read through the [jsonresume-theme-boilerplate](https://github.com/jsonresume/jsonresume-theme-boilerplate), you should know what the files within `/app` and `index.ts` represents.

 #### /app
 The app folder holds all of your assets.
 The file system should be straightforward to follow.
 All views will be under the `/views`  folder.
-Most importantantly, this folder which contains `resume.hbs`, which is the main Handlebars template that will be used and sent to the theme server to render your resume.
+Most unimportant, this folder which contains `resume.hbs`, which is the main Handlebars template that will be used and sent to the theme server to render your resume.
 The  `/styles` folder contains all of your SASS stylesheets.

 #### /gulp
 The gulp folder holds all the modularized gulp tasks/configs.
 Anything gulp related should go here.
 Please reference `gulpfile.xs` as the source of truth.

 #### index.ts
 This is the file that will return the HTML to the theme server and run against the resume-cli.
-Not much change here from the jsonresume-theme-boilerplate except that it has been modified to accomodate this file system.
+Not much change here from the jsonresume-theme-boilerplate except that it has been modified to accommodate this file system.